elysiumphase/node-uri/README.md

 4. if authority is not present path must not start with `//`;
 5. __<a href="https://tools.ietf.org/html/rfc3986#section-3.1" target="_blank">scheme can only have specific characters</a>__;
 6. if authority is present:
-  1. host must be a valid IP or domain;
+  1. host must be a valid IP or domain name;
   2. __<a href="https://tools.ietf.org/html/rfc3986#section-3.2.1" target="_blank">userinfo, if any, can only have specific characters</a>__;
   3. port, if any, must be an integer.
 7. __<a href="https://tools.ietf.org/html/rfc3986#section-3.3" target="_blank">path, query and fragment can only have specific characters</a>__.